U.S. Route 191 in Arizona: Douglas business route

 U.S. Business Route 191 (US 191 Bus.) is a business spur of US 191 located entirely within the city of Douglas, Arizona.
 US 191 Bus. is 1.15 mi long and acts as the main route into Agua Prieta in Mexico via the Douglas Port of Entry at the Mexico–United States border.
 Despite being a special route of US 191, US 191 Bus. never intersects with its implied parent route and instead ends at Arizona State Route 80 (SR 80) and Historic US 80 approximately 1.5 mi east of the US 191 southern terminus.
-The route was previously designated as US 666 Bus. until 1992, when US 666 and all its related routes in Arizona were renumbered to extensions and special routes of US 191.
+The route was originally designated as US 666 Bus. on May 4, 1962.
+US 666 Bus. was redesignated as US 191 Bus. in 1992, when US 666 and all its related routes in Arizona were renumbered to extensions and special routes of US 191.

 US 191 Bus. begins at the Douglas port of entry.
 Heading northeast, US 191 takes on the name Pan American Avenue.
 The route is lined with several businesses and acts as the western boundary to downtown Douglas.
 Several large slag piles can be seen from US 191 to the west at the former location of the Douglas smelter.
 A number of warehouses and industrial structures are also located west of the highway.
 US 191 Bus. curves slightly in front of the Douglas Police Station (former train station) before terminating at an intersection with SR 80 and Historic US 80 16th Street and G Avenue.
 Westbound SR 80 provides a direct connection to US 191, which begins just over a mile west of town.